 The right work/ family balance for you

-The chances are there are older people in your neighbourhood who would value companionship and a helping hand at home; to them it makes very little difference if you pop in at 10 am after the school run or around lunchtime before your child needs collecting from school.
-Older people living on their own, or with their partner, can often be very lonely and having a visitor at any time of day is a welcome relief from the feelings of isolation; their needs aren’t necessarily ruled by the clock and certainly not the 9-5 clock.
+The chances are there are people in your neighbourhood who would value a helping hand at home; to them it makes very little difference if you pop in at 10 am after the school run or around lunchtime before your child needs collecting from school.
+New parents may need help with meal preparation and shopping and older people living on their own, or with their partner, can often be very lonely and having a visitor at any time of day is a welcome relief from the feelings of isolation; their needs aren’t necessarily ruled by the clock and certainly not the 9-5 clock.

 If you’ve dreaded the first day of school for a fear of being lonely yourself, then you’ll understand only too well what it feels like to sit at home on your own with no conversation for distraction.
-It feels somehow taboo to admit to loneliness as a parent but feeling isolated and lacking a purpose isn’t the reserve of the elderly.
+It feels somehow taboo to admit to loneliness as a parent but many new mums feel isolated and alone.
+This too can be a huge issue for older people living alone.

 Becoming a Home Helper could be one way that you combat your own feelings of loneliness, while reaching out to someone feeling the same crippling symptoms.
 It might not be an easy thing for anyone to admit, but loneliness amongst parents isn’t uncommon.
 In a recent Mumsnet survey, 71% of parents said that loneliness was a problem for them now, or it has been in the past.